Our Commitment to Child Safety – NSW, ACT, SA and NT

 These policies reflect the principles of state-based child protection laws and the Child Safe Standards that apply across all states and territories.
 They also follow the guidance of the Royal Commission into Institutional Responses to Child Sexual Abuse, which advised all faith communities of the importance of clear, transparent, and accountable processes for protecting children.

-Our Code of Conduct sets the expectations for how we behave and care for one another.
-The Child Safe Policy explains the steps we take to prevent harm and respond appropriately to concerns.
-The Allegations Management Policy describes how independent specialists will support us in managing concerns and allegations fairly, independently and in accordance with the law.
+Our Code of Conduct sets out how we treat and care for one another.
+Our Child Safe Policy shows our commitment to making our fellowship a safe place for children and young people.
+It explains the steps we take to prevent harm, promote wellbeing, and respond when concerns arise.
+Our Allegations Management Policy outlines how independent specialists help us manage any concerns or allegations fairly, respectfully, and in line with the law.

 We encourage everyone — parents, workers, elders, and friends — to take time to read these documents.
 Together, they represent our shared commitment to the safety and wellbeing of every child and young person in our fellowship.